damolinx/vscode-formatto/README.md

 #### Exclude Patterns
 `formatto.excludePatterns` lets you prevent specific files from being formatted.
 This is useful for files that should never be rewritten, such as generated sources or special Ruby files like `__package.rb`.

-Patterns use `minimatch` glob syntax and are matched against the full file path.
+Patterns use `minimatch` glob syntax and are matched against workspace-relative paths.
 If a file matches any pattern, Formatto skips formatting it.

 ### Rubyfmt